metapieman/shopping-lisp/README.md

 This aim of this package is to make grocery shopping easy.
-The user selects which recipes to make, and a shopping list is created with the ingredients nicely sorted into categories (vegetables, grains, meat, etc.).
+The user selects which recipes to make, and a shopping list is created with the ingredients nicely sorted into categories (vegetables, fruit, grains, etc.).
 It is easy to add recipes and ingredient categories.

 Recipes are quite flexible: ingredients can be input with a quantity